Essential Overview of the Fort Bend County Right-of-Way Performance Bond

 What is the minimum safe distance from power lines for cranes?

-Transmission and Distribution standard limits crane operations to a minimum clearance distance of 10 feet from power lines energized up 50 kilovolts (50,000 volts).
+Transmission and Distribution standard limits crane operations to a minimum clearance distance of 10 feet from power lines energized up to 50 kilovolts (50,000 volts).

 What is the safe distance from 11kV power lines?